NVIDIAGameWorks/Streamline/docs/ProgrammingGuidePCL.md

 ```

 > **IMPORTANT:**
 > **PCL Stats is supported on all GPU hardwares, vendors, and driver versions**.
-As long as `sl::kFeaturePCL` is supported, the application should always make the same `slPCLSetMarker` calls without any explicit GPU hardware, vendor, and driver version checks.
+As long as `sl::kFeaturePCL` is supported, the application should always make the same `slPCLSetMarker` calls without any explicit checks for user enablement, or GPU hardware/vendor/driver version.

 ### 3.0 ADD SL PCL STATS TO THE RENDERING PIPELINE